psi4/psi4/doc/sphinxman/source/dftd3.rst

 Installation
 ~~~~~~~~~~~~

+DFTD3 is available as conda package.
+If the instructions at
+:ref:`sec:quickconda` have been followed, simply ``conda install dftd3``.

+Alternatively, to build DFTD3 yourself,
-Follow the instructions provided with the source to build the DFTD3
+follow the instructions provided with the source
-program (essentially, unpack the source, edit the Makefile to select a
+(essentially, unpack the source, edit the Makefile to select a
 Fortran compiler, and run make).
-For the moment, you must apply a patch,
-:source:`share/scripts/patch_grimme_dftd3.3.0.2`, to the dftd3 source before building.
+From version 3.1.0 onwards, DFTD3 can be used
+as-is; for earlier versions, patches are available:
+:source:`share/scripts/patch_grimme_dftd3.3.0.2`.
 To be used by |PSIfour|, the program binary (``dftd3``) must be found in
 your :envvar:`PATH`.
 If |PSIfour| is unable to execute the binary, an
 error will be reported.